The Coral Sea and Ribbon Reefs outstanding scuba diving expeditions

 The mountain top covers about 195 square kilometres, roughly 25 kilometres long and as wide as 12 kilometres.
 The central lagoon area is 30 metres deep at its deepest location, with many dive sites as shallow as 10 metres.

-Osprey reef has an atoll appearance to it, as coral above sea level surrounds the central lagoon.
+Osprey reef has an atoll appearance, as coral above sea level surrounds the central lagoon.
 The floor of the lagoon has massive crevices in places.

 One site got its name, Castles, as the steep-walled crevices and spirals create the image of a medieval town with high walls and towers.
 Caves exist but inside and outside of the lagoon.